MilchstraB/Eedi/README.md

 ## Acknowledgements

-We would like to express our gratitude to the following projects
+Here, we express our deepest gratitude to the following individuals and projects, from which our solution has drawn significant inspiration!

 - [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding)